CambridgeEngineering/PartIB-Computing-Device-Programming/activity-1.rst

-The video below presents a demo of the first option, so that you know what to aim for.
+The video below presents a demo of the first option, so that you know what to aim for: http://www.youtube.com/embed/PDv8u4roZXs.

 .. raw:: html